DSPN/google-deployment-guide/gkelauncher.md

 ### Quick install with Google Cloud Marketplace
 Get up and running with a few clicks!
 Install this DataStax Enterprise app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
 Follow the [on-screen instructions](https://console.cloud.google.com/marketplace/details/datastax-public/datastax-enterprise-gke).

-### Veirfy the status of the DataStax Enterprise deployment
+### Verify the status of your DataStax Enterprise deployment
 If your deployment is successful, you can check the status of your DataStax Enterprise cluster using the *nodetool status* command as follows:
 ```
 kubectl exec -it "${APP_INSTANCE_NAME}-dse-server-0" --namespace "${NAMESPACE}" nodetool status